hemidactylus/mlops-speedrun-spamclassifier/README.md

 of the moving parts at play:

 - no need for new elements in the feature store
 - the spam-detection API will have a new "v3" set of endpoints, combining the same feature extractor as "v2" with a new trained model.
+To reiterate: model "v3" will use features "v2" exactly like model "v2" (crazy, eh?)

 This model will be an improvement over "v2", with a similar architecture (LSTM recurrent neural network with slightly different parameters).
 Training will take place, similarly as before, by running the notebook